Causal Abstraction: A Theoretical Foundation for Mechanistic Interpretability: A Common Language for Mechanistic Interpretability

 \subsubsection{Estimating the Causal Effect of Real-World Concepts}

-The ultimate downstream goal of explainable AI is to provide explanations with intuitive concepts \citep{Goyal, CausalLM, Elazar:2022, abraham-etal-2022-cebab} that are easily understood by human decision makers.
-These concepts can be abstract and mathematical, such as truth-valued propositional content, natural numbers, or real valued quantities like height or weight; they can also be grounded and concrete, such as the breed of a dog, the ethnicity of a job applicant, or the pitch of a singer's voice.
+The ultimate downstream goal of explainable AI is to provide explanations with intuitive concepts \citep{Goyal, CausalLM, Elazar:2022, abraham-etal-2022-cebab} that are easily understood by human decision makers and guide their actions \citep{Karimi2021, Karimi2023,pmlr-v177-beckers22a}.
+These concepts can be abstract and mathematical, such as truth-valued propositional content, natural numbers, or real valued quantities like height or weight; they can also be grounded and concrete, such as the breed of a dog, the education level of a job applicant, or the pitch of a singer's voice.
 A basic question is how to estimate the effect of real-world concepts on the behavior of AI models.

 The explainable AI benchmark CEBaB \citep{abraham-etal-2022-cebab} evaluates methods on their ability to estimate the causal effects of the quality of food, service, ambiance, and noise in a real-world dining experience on the prediction of a sentiment classifier, given a restaurant review as input data.
-Using CEBaB as an illustrative example, we represent the real-world data generating process and the neural network with a single causal model $\model_{\text{CEBaB}}$.\footnote{The models defined in \cite{abraham-etal-2022-cebab} are \textit{probabilistic} models, but we simplify to the deterministic case.} The real-world concepts $C_{\text{service}}$, $C_{\text{noise}}$, $C_{\text{food}}$, and $C_{\text{ambiance}}$ can take on three values $+$, $-$, and $\textsf{Unknown}$, the input data $\inputvars$ takes on the value of a restaurant review text, the prediction output $\outputvars$ takes on the value of a five star rating, and neural representations $\hiddenneuron_{ij}$ can take on real numbers.
+Using CEBaB as an illustrative example, we represent the real-world data generating process and the neural network with a single causal model $\model_{\text{CEBaB}}$.\footnote{The models in \cite{abraham-etal-2022-cebab} are \textit{probabilistic} models, but we simplify to the deterministic case.} The real-world concepts $C_{\text{service}}$, $C_{\text{noise}}$, $C_{\text{food}}$, and $C_{\text{ambiance}}$ can take on three values $+$, $-$, and $\textsf{Unknown}$, the input data $\inputvars$ takes on the value of a restaurant review text, the prediction output $\outputvars$ takes on the value of a five star rating, and hidden vectors $\hiddenneuron_{ij}$ can take on real number values.

 \centerline{\resizebox{0.6\textwidth}{!}{

 }}

 If we are interested in the causal effect of food quality on model output, then we can marginalize away every variable other than the real-world concept $C_{\text{food}}$ and the neural network output $\outputvars$ to get a causal model with two variables.
 This marginalized causal model is a high-level abstraction of $\model_{\text{CEBaB}}$ that contains a single causal mechanism describing how food quality in a dining experience affects the neural network output.